Karnataka HC asks Congress to furnish permission taken for its 'padayatra' | Law-Order

 The Karnataka High Court on Wednesday asked the Karnataka Pradesh Congress Committee (KPCC) to submit before it by January 14 whether they had taken any permission to hold the 'Walk for Water' demanding a balancing reservoir across Cauvery river at Mekedatu in Ramanagara district.

-The Bench asked the government what measures were taken to restrain the KPCC from holding the rally.
-The court directed the Congress to explain whether they were adhering to COVID norms such as wearing face masks, and maintaining social distancing.
+The Bench asked the state government what measures were taken to restrain the KPCC from holding the rally.
+The court directed the Congress to explain whether they were adhering to COVID-19 norms such as wearing face masks and maintaining social distancing.

 The petition was filed by A V Nagendra Prasad through advocate Shridhar Prabhu.

-On January 4, following a surge in COVID-19 cases in the state, the Karnataka government had banned protests, demonstrations and congregation of people.
+Following a surge in COVID-19 cases in the state, the Karnataka government had on January 4 banned protests, demonstrations and congregation of people.

-Yet, the Congress went ahead with its 'padayatra' (march) saying that the government was inflating the number of COVID-19 cases, and alleging that it's trying to scuttle the party's programme.
+Yet, the Congress went ahead with its 'padayatra' (march) saying that the government was inflating the number of coronavirus cases, and alleging that it's trying to scuttle the party's programme.

+The Karnataka government said it will review the observations made by the court and initiate action accordingly.

+''The CM and I have noticed the observations made by the High Court on this issue.
+We have asked the Advocate General for details of the observations made by the court.
+We will study it and take a decision accordingly,'' Karnataka Home Minister Araga Jnanendra told reporters.

 Led by Congress' state president D K Shivakumar and Leader of Opposition in the State Assembly Siddaramaiah, the padayatra with the theme 'Namma Neeru Namma Hakku' (Our water, Our right) began at the Sangama, the confluence of Cauvery and Arkavathi rivers at Kanakapura in Ramanagara district, and will be spanning a distance of nearly 139 km.